pytorch/ignite/docs/source/quickstart.rst

 metrics can be found at :doc:`metrics`.

-The most interesting part of the code snippet is adding event handlers. :class:`Engine` allows to add handlers on various events that fired during the run.
+The most interesting part of the code snippet is adding event handlers. :class:`~ignite.engine.Engine` allows to add handlers on various events that fired during the run.
 When an event is fired, attached handlers (functions) are executed.
 Thus, for logging purposes we added a function to be executed after every iteration: